Master of Arts in ICT Policy and Regulation (MA ICTPR)

 Registrations to attend individual MA ICTPR courses, for non-degree purposes, are also accepted.

-All lectures are held at the University of the Witwatersrand main campus in Braamfontein.
-For a map showing accommodation in the vicinity, click here.
+All lectures are held at the University of the Witwatersrand in Johannesburg.

 Applications for registration should be done online, and submitted with supporting documentation (brief curriculum vitae, transcripts of previous academic achievements, etc).
 You will also be required to complete an admissions test.
 Taken together, these allow us to undertake a balanced assessment of your suitability for the programme.